-Families and people who care for me

-- That families are important for children growing up because they can give love, security and stability. - The characteristics of healthy family life, commitment to each other, including in times of difficulty, protection and care for children and other family members, the importance of spending time together and sharing each other's lives. - That others' families, either in school or in the wider world, sometimes look different from their family, but that they should respect those differences and know the other children's families are also characterized by love and care. - That stable caring relationships, which may be of different types, are at the heart of happy families and are important for children's security as they grow up. - That forming a trusting attachment to an adult is important for our long term wellbeing. - That marriage represents a formal and legally recognised commitment of two people to each other which is intended to be lifelong. - That people's beliefs, faith based or otherwise, may influence their thinking and choices about relationships and marriage. - That in a marriage or partnership, just as in any friendship, there may be difficult as well as good times. - That sometimes, despite the best intentions of the people involved, marriages may end in divorce or partnerships may break up. - How to recognise if family relationships are making them feel unhappy or unsafe, and how to seek help or advice from others if needed.
+1. Families and people who care for me i) That families are important for children growing up because they can give love, security and stability. ii) The characteristics of healthy family life, commitment to each other, including in times of difficulty, protection and care for children and other family members, the importance of spending time together and sharing each other's lives. iii) That others' families, either in school or in the wider world, sometimes look different from their family, but that they should respect those differences and know the other children's families are also characterized by love and care. iv) That stable caring relationships, which maybe of different types, are at the heart of happy families and are important for children's security as they grow up. v) That forming a trusting attachment to an adult is important for our long term wellbeing. vi) That marriage represents a formal and legally recognised commitment of two people to each other which is intended to be lifelong. vii) That people's beliefs, faith based or otherwise, may influence their thinking and choices about relationships and marriage. commitment of two people to each other which is intended to be lifelong. vii) That people's beliefs, faith based or otherwise, may influence 2.
+Caring Pupils should know: